dproctor/wedding-website/stanley.md

 Funky little hotel with old country decor right above the best restaurant in town.
 Note that some rooms have shared bathrooms.
 <a href="https://goo.gl/maps/cLRjQ67h5Ct7HS6ZA">Google maps</a>

+<h3><a name="mountain-village" id="mountain village"   href="https://www.mountainvillage.com/">Mountain Village Resort</a></h3>
+This is a pretty basic lodge in town, but the rooms are affordable, and it comes with one incredible perk.
+They have access to private natural hot springs with a view that are a short walk from your room.
+<a href="https://goo.gl/maps/cLRjQ67h5Ct7HS6ZA">Google maps</a>

 <h3><a name="idaho-rocky-mountain-ranch" id="idaho-rocky-mountain-ranch"   href="https://idahorocky.com/">Idaho Rocky Mountain Ranch</a></h3>
 If you're looking for a really special experience, look no further.
 This is a luxury guest ranch with great food on site (it's all inclusive).
 This is the furthest away of the options we recommend, but still only a 15-minute drive from Stanley and the wedding venue.
 <a href="https://goo.gl/maps/QKUSR5TcyHyfjoCd6">Google maps</a>